 You’re good (no, great) with numbers.
 You think logically and pay attention to detail.
 You’re interested in the way the economy affects society, and you thrive under pressure.
 Economics may be the major for you.

 Economics is the study of the production, development, distribution, and management of wealth and of the dynamics of economic interactions between individuals and groups.
-Economics majors at UC study advanced economic theory, completing their work with a semester-long senior project research paper, focusing on a contemporary social or economic issue.
+Economics majors at Utica study advanced economic theory, completing their work with a semester-long senior project research paper, focusing on a contemporary social or economic issue.

 The major in economics can open a path to employment in government, business, labor, research, or education.
 There is a demand for those who are broadly trained in the liberal arts without sacrificing the firm foundation of depth in analytical thinking.
 This program also provides the basis for graduate work in economics and law, or for training for high executive positions.